-The Shareholders' Meeting is chaired by the Chair of the Board of Directors or, in the event of their absence, impediment or waiver, by the CEO or, in the event of their absence, impediment or waiver, by the person designated by the Shareholders' Meeting itself by a majority of those present (Meeting Chair).
+The Shareholders' Meeting is chaired by the Chair of the Board of Directors or, in the event of their absence, impediment or waiver, by the CEO or, in the event of their absence, impediment or waiver, by the person designated by the Shareholders' Meeting itself by a majority of those present ("Chair of the Shareholders' Meeting").

-It is up to the Meeting Chair to verify the regular establishment of the meeting, to ascertain the identity and legitimacy of those present, to verify the regularity of proxies, and to govern the proceedings of the Meeting by ascertaining the results of voting.
+It is up to the Chair of the Shareholders' Meeting to verify the regular establishment of the meeting, to ascertain the identity and legitimacy of those present, to verify the regularity of proxies, and to govern the proceedings of the Shareholders' Meeting by ascertaining the results of voting.

-The Meeting appoints a secretary, who may or may not be a member, who draws up the minutes, signed by the secretary and the Meeting Chair.
-Where required by law or when the Meeting Chair deems it appropriate, the minutes shall be drawn up by a notary public.
+The Shareholders' Meeting appoints a secretary, who may or may not be a member, who draws up the minutes, signed by the secretary and the Chair of the Shareholders' Meeting.
+Where required by law or when the Chair of the Shareholders' Meeting deems it appropriate, the minutes shall be drawn up by a notary public.